"How do I sign up?"

 "Why are lessons only 30 mins?
 That seems too short."

 Swimming for 30 mins is a lot of work.
 A worn out and tired child is very difficult to teach.
 It might make swimming a negative experience.
+It has also been proven that young children only have about a 30 min attention span.
+Young children can typically attend to one activity that is of interest to them for around 30 minutes at a time and should generally be able to filter out small distractions occurring simultaneously in the environment.

 "Do you guarantee my child will be swimming?"